jwharm/java-gi/README.md

 - [Adwaita](https://jwharm.github.io/java-gi/adwaita/org.gnome.adwaita/module-summary.html)
 - [GStreamer](https://jwharm.github.io/java-gi/gstreamer/org.freedesktop.gstreamer/module-summary.html)

-### Interfaces
+### Classes and Interfaces

+GObject classes are available as Java classes (obviously).
+The GObject TypeClass definition is an inner class in the Java class.

 Interfaces are mapped to Java interfaces, using `default` interface methods to call native methods.

-### Type aliases

 Type aliases (`typedef`s in C) for classes, records and interfaces are represented in Java with a subclass of the original type.
-Aliases for primitive types such as `int` or `long` are represented by a simple object with `getValue` and `setValue` methods.
+Aliases for primitive types such as `int` or `float` are represented by simple wrapper classes.

-### Enumerations

 Enumeration types are represented as Java `enum` types.

-### Named constructors

-Constructors in GTK are often overloaded, and the name contains valuable information for the user.
-Therefore, Java-GI maps constructors named "new" to regular Java constructors, and generates static factory methods for all other constructors:
+Most classes have one or more constructors.
+However, constructors in GTK are often overloaded, and the name contains valuable information for the user.
+Java-GI therefore maps constructors named "new" to regular Java constructors, and generates static factory methods for all other constructors:

 ```java
 // gtk_button_new